Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Social Menu Threads support

 - /wp-content/plugins/jetpack-dev/\_inc/social-logos/social-logos.html
-- Check the new logos
+- Check the new Threads logo
 - Go to Jetpack > Settings and enable extra sidebar widgets.
 - Switch to an old theme, like Twenty Ten.
 - Go to Plugins > Add New and install the Classic Widgets plugin.